Xenii1642/XiiSBar/README.md

 ## Assembly
 <img src="images/parts.png" width= "780" />
-This is all the pieces you need to build a XiiSBar.
+This is all the parts you need to build a XiiSBar.
 All the STL for the 3D printed parts are in the STL folder.

 The XiiSBar PCB files are available in the PCB folder.
 All the components are listed in the "BOM.pdf" file 😉